hurlbertlab/caterpillars-analysis-public/README.md

 Di Cecco, G., Barve, V., Belitz, M.W., Stucky, B.J., Guralnick, R.P., and Hurlbert, A.H.
 Observing the observers: how participants contribute data to iNaturalist and implications for biodiversity science.

-### InTheMiddle

-Scripts, data, and figures exploring how structured and unstructured citizen science data can be used to study patterns in caterpillar occurrence and phenology from the book chapter:

-Di Cecco, G. and Hurlbert, A.H.
-Caterpillar patterns in space and time: insights from and contrasts between two citizen science datasets.
-In S. Koptur & R.J.
-Marquis (Eds).
-Caterpillars in the Middle.